mmistakes/minimal-mistakes/_posts/2024-04-23-Helmi-SW-update.md

 As a result you will be able to use `qiskit~=0.45.1` and `cirq-core[contrib] ~= 1.2` which provide some significant changes.

-The new software comes with relevant changes for Helmi:
+Here are the relevant changes for Helmi:

 - [Cuda quantum jobs can be run](https://nvidia.github.io/cuda-quantum/latest/using/backends/hardware.html#iqm).
 - Configurable max_circuit has been implemented to allow users control the number of circuits included in a batch.
 For the description of the property see [here](https://iqm-finland.github.io/qiskit-on-iqm/api/iqm.qiskit_iqm.iqm_provider.IQMBackend.html#iqm.qiskit_iqm.iqm_provider.IQMBackend.max_circuits).